Minko82/xlerobot/README.md

 ```
 ##  Done!

-You can now go to the 🐧 Linux Instructions below and setup the arms.
+You can now head to the 🐧 Linux Instructions below and setup the arms.

 </details>